Banner

 • Thursday - Week One.
 On this day in the first week Molly will be showing bush craft/survival skills.
 We may also look at ways we can all care for, and look after, the environment.

 • Tuesday - Week Two.
 Same as week one so this will continue our story-telling theme for our early years followers.
-At present we haven't decided on the stories.
+At present we haven't decided on the stories, but, like 2025, they will certainly encourage our young followers to get outside in to nature.

 • Thursday - Week Two.
 We've called this one "Walking with Molly" because that is exactly what you will doing.
 No idea where, no idea what she'll find, just hope she doesn't get lost.